Politics of Nicaragua: Foreign relations

-As of 2025, the Nicaraguan government has withdrawn from various United Nation agencies – the Food and Agriculture Organization (FAO), International Labour Organization (ILO), International Organization for Migration (IOM), United Nations Educational, Scientific and Cultural Organization (UNESCO), United Nations High Commissioner for Refugees (UNHCR), and the United Nations Human Rights Council (UNHRC) – claiming bias, interference, and the publishing of unfavorable information.
+As of 2025, the Nicaraguan government has withdrawn from various United Nations agencies – the Food and Agriculture Organization (FAO), International Labour Organization (ILO), International Organization for Migration (IOM), United Nations Educational, Scientific and Cultural Organization (UNESCO), United Nations High Commissioner for Refugees (UNHCR), and the United Nations Human Rights Council (UNHRC) – claiming bias, interference, and the publishing of unfavorable information.
+In one case, Nicaragua withdrew from the UN Human Rights Council in protest of a 2025 report alleging that ongoing repression by Ortega and Murillo constituted human rights violations.
+Nicaragua also withdrew from UNESCO when the Director-General, Audrey Azoulay, awarded the Guillermo Cano World Press Freedom Prize to the Nicaraguan newspaper La Prensa, which has continued to report despite imprisonment and exile of its leaders in 2021.
+The Nicaraguan government justified its decision by claiming the award was a "diabolical expression of a traitorous anti-patriotic sentiment" for "promoting military and political interventions by the United States in Nicaragua."

 Nicaragua has ongoing tensions with the United States.
 The presence of the U.S. Marines in Nicaragua in the 20th century created lasting animosity towards the United States.
 More recently, the United States was opposed to Ortega during the 2006 election due to his authoritarian tendencies.
-The United States unsuccessfully attempted to thwart Ortega’s election.
-However, Ortega’s willingness to cooperate with counter-narcotics programs and international financial institutions improved relations.
+The United States unsuccessfully attempted to thwart Ortega's election.
+However, Ortega's willingness to cooperate with counter-narcotics programs and international financial institutions improved relations.
 Furthermore, Ortega participated in the U.S.-Central America Free Trade Agreement (CAFTA-DR), making Ortega a reliable partner in an unstable region.
 After the 2018 civil insurrection, the U.S. denounced government repression and worked with the Catholic Church to support internal dialogue within Nicaragua.
 Consequently, the U.S. has continuously reduced development assistance.
 The United States concluded that it was useless to attempt mediation without evidence that Ortega had decided to soften his position.